 For beach-lovers, don’t forget to let yourself relax on the beach called Mũi Nai, Phụ Tử Islet (the shape is described as a father and son standing next to each other), or Hòn Chồng Islet.

 One more thing you should not skip is Hải Tặc Island (so-called Pirate Island).
 According to some locals, before being explored, this island used to be a hidden place for pirates that no one could put their feet in.
-Let’s see, when visiting there, perhaps you can find treasure they left behind.
+Let’s see, when visiting there, perhaps you can find the treasure they left behind.
 The most important treasure is its wild natural beauty waiting for you to explore.

 Also belonging to Kiên Giang Province, Phú Quốc is described as the jewel island of Vietnam in general.
-The best time to visit Phú Quốc is the dry season (from October to March), but you can also visit it in rainy season (remember to check the weather before that to avoid bad situation).
+The best time to visit Phú Quốc is the dry season (from October to March), but you can also visit it in the rainy season (remember to check the weather before that to avoid bad situations).

 There are some small beaches to go swimming and doing coral reef scuba diving, but they are quite far from the center, that is why you should learn how to ride motorbikes.
-For example, Bãi Sao, Bãi Dài, Gành Dầu Cape, Bãi Ông Lang… Or, you should spend time to stop by the Phú Quốc Prison to see how terrible the war was in Vietnam and the exploration of Phú Quốc from the very early days.
+For example, Bãi Sao, Bãi Dài, Gành Dầu Cape, Bãi Ông Lang… Or, you should spend time stopping by the Phú Quốc Prison to see how terrible the war was in Vietnam and the exploration of Phú Quốc from the very early days.